Qabel/qabel.github.io/_docs/Threat-Model.md

 ##Improvements to reduce Attacker Capabilities

 * Fixed block size for storage files to hide file sizes.
+* Downloading all meta files at once to hide that a user downloads them in the order of the directory tree (issue)[https://github.com/Qabel/qabel.github.io/issues/125].
+* Sending fake drop messages to hide user relations (issue)[https://github.com/Qabel/qabel.github.io/issues/124].
 * Certificate pinning of trusted Qabel certificates.
 * Usage of [*Tor*](https://www.torproject.org/)/proxy to hide user relations by hiding the IP.
 * Non-Repudiation by signing messages or files before encrypting.
 Encrypt-then-sign is not target because it reveals the used key pair.
-* Proof of concept for drop upload to reduce DDoS against drop server and uphold anonymity of users.
+* Proof of work for drop upload to reduce DDoS against drop server and uphold anonymity of users (issue)[https://github.com/Qabel/qabel.github.io/issues/68].
-* Implementation of [*axolotl*](https://github.com/trevp/axolotl/wiki) (or other asymmetric forward secrecy protocols) for drop messages to gain full (not only sender-) forward secrecy.
+* Implementation of [*axolotl*](https://github.com/trevp/axolotl/wiki) (or other asymmetric forward secrecy protocols) for drop messages to gain full (not only sender-) forward secrecy (issue)[https://github.com/Qabel/qabel.github.io/issues/127].
 * Usage of post quantum cryptography.